Christopher Paolini

-Christopher James Paolini (born November 17, 1983) is an American author and screenwriter.
-He is best known for The Inheritance Cycle, which consists of the books Eragon, Eldest, Brisingr, Inheritance, and the follow up short story collection The Fork, the Witch and the Worm.
+Christopher James Paolini (born November 17, 1983) is an American and Italian author.
+He is best known for The Inheritance Cycle, which consists of the books Eragon (2002), Eldest (2005), Brisingr (2008), Inheritance (2011), the follow-up short story collection The Fork, the Witch, and the Worm (2018), and Murtagh (2023), the first in a follow-up duology.
 His first science fiction novel, To Sleep in a Sea of Stars, was published on September 15, 2020.
 He lives in Paradise Valley, Montana, where he wrote his first book.

 Early life

 Paolini was born in Los Angeles, California, and raised in the area of Paradise Valley, Montana.
 His family members include his parents, Kenneth Paolini and Talita Hodgkinson, and his younger sister, Angela Paolini.
+He is of Italian descent; his paternal grandfather was born in Rome and Paolini still has relatives there.
 Home schooled for the duration of his education, Paolini graduated from high school at the age of 15 through a set of accredited correspondence courses from the American School of Correspondence in Lansing, Illinois.